 What about after paternity leave is over?
 Well, then you can take parental leave.
 Parents with children under eight years old are entitled to 26 times their usual working week of unpaid leave from their employer so that they can spend more time with their children.

 Some employers will cover part of the salary the parent would have earned without that leave, but they are not obligated to do so under Dutch labour law.
 On the bright side, at least you have an excuse for not helping them with maths homework.

 Paternity leave in the Netherlands as a self-employed person

 What happens if you’re self-employed?
 While maternity-leave takers who are self-employed have the right to 16 weeks of paid leave, their partners are completely out of luck.

 There is no provision for leave for self-employed dads in the Netherlands.
 That means that you will need to have your own savings if you want to take any leave at all to be with your partner and new baby.

 Paternity leave in the Netherlands: why most men don’t take it

 What are your experiences with the Dutch paternity leave system?
-Let us know in the comments below.
+Tell us in the comments below!

 Editor’s Note: This article was originally published in January 2020, and was fully updated in February 2022 for your reading pleasure.